OpossumPetya/MD5/README.md

 MD5
 ===

-Print MD5 hashes of files in specified directory (wildcards accepted).
+Windows command line tool to print MD5 hashes of files in specified directory.
 Also works for a single file.

 - Current directory is used by default
 - File name and size are also displayed by default